Inchcailloch Island, Loch Lomond

 Introducing Inchcailloch Island

 There's something quite magical about Inchcailloch Island.
-The charm begins as soon as you board the small wooden ferry at Balmaha Boatyard for the short crossing.
+The charm begins when you board the small wooden ferry at Balmaha Boatyard for the short crossing.
 The ferry from Luss Pier is a longer journey, but the route gets you close to some of the other picturesque islands of Loch Lomond.
 Portnellan Farm also runs speedboat tours that can include stops at the island.

 There is no debate that Inchcailloch is an extraordinary place, arguably perhaps the most beautiful location within the National Park.
-Protected as part of the Loch Lomond Nature Reserve and looked after by Scottish Natural Heritage and the National Park Authority.
-The island is popular but doesn't get too busy even in peak season, especially when compared with the departure point villages of Balmaha and Luss.
+It is protected as part of the Loch Lomond Nature Reserve and looked after by Scottish Natural Heritage and the National Park Authority.
+The island is popular but doesn't get too busy even in peak season, especially compared with the departure point villages of Balmaha and Luss.

 Getting to Inchcailloch Island